mahmouddev/paytabs-eshop/README.md

 - **Database Transactions**: Ensure consistency during critical operations like payments and order updates.
 - **Validation and Security**:
   - Validate customer and payment data at both frontend and backend.
-  - Use CSRF tokens and validate incoming requests.

 ---